 You’re developing a game, hooray!
 It’s a dream come true!
 However it’s not as easy as many on the outside will think it is.
-You’re not just developing a game - you also need to be the marketing manager, sales director and localization manager.
+You’re not just working on the game itself, you may also need to be the marketing manager, sales director, localization manager and more.
 You need a budget for your marketing plan, you need a social media plan, and you need some awesome game reviews.

-If time and cashflow is a major factor for you, we suggest something with an undeniable impact on marketing, social media, reviews and downloads.
+If time and cash flow are major factors for you, we suggest something with an undeniable impact on marketing, social media, reviews and downloads.

-Localizing your game will increase your downloads and generate positive reviews from around the world; triggers that rank your game higher when potential clients are searching for a new awesome game to play, because when they find your game, they are more likely to download it - assuming the potential customer understands the content.
+Localizing your game will increase your downloads and generate positive reviews from around the world; triggers that rank your game higher when potential players are searching for an awesome game to download.
+When they find your game, they are more likely to download it if they can understand the content.

 If your budget is a tight one - which languages should you translate into?
 Well, it depends.

 Your hard work has finally paid off.
-You have been working day and night (most probably).
-In order to save money, you haven’t been eating anything but ramen noodles.
+You have slaving away day and night (most probably).
+You’ve been saving money where possible, you may have only been eating ramen noodles for months (ouch).
 Now, the alluring Steam green light is inviting you to come aboard and be a part of the Steam community.

 Steam (Valve) is one of the top gaming companies in Russia by turnover, number of transactions, and number of customers.
-A Russian translation, and a pricing adjusted to the Russian market, is a rather safe investment.
+A Russian translation, and a pricing model adjusted to the Russian market, is a rather safe investment.

 Learn more about the Russian game market.

-Almost 4.5% of Steam Gamers use computers with European Spanish installed, and nearly 0.3% prefer Latin American Spanish.
+Almost 5% of Steam gamers use computers with European Spanish installed, and nearly 0.3% prefer Latin American Spanish.

 The Spanish language is spread throughout the globe, and a game translation into Spanish (a Latin American version) might even have an influence on the US market.

 About ⅓ of Brazilian gamers named PC as their favorite means of gaming.
-The country generated around a third of total Latin American revenue 2019.
-Brazil and Mexico will together account for 67% of the total revenue in Latin America 2019.
+The country generated around a third of total Latin American game revenue in 2019.
+Brazil and Mexico together account for 67% of total revenue in Latin America.

-Globally, the mobile games market accounts for $63.2B, almost 50% of the global games market.
-Asia-Pacific, with more than 1.5B mobile gamers, makes up almost half of global games market.
+Globally, the mobile games market accounts for US$68.2B, almost 50% of the world’s market.
+Asia-Pacific, with more than 1.5B mobile gamers, makes up almost half of the global games market.

 To get a piece of that market share, localization is key.

-In general, Google Play has historically had more downloads than iOS; but iOS on the other hand, higher revenue.
-The growth of iOS in China has a large impact on the iOS app market in total.
+In general, Google Play has historically had more downloads than iOS; but iOS on the other hand, has a higher revenue.
+The growth of iOS in China has had a large impact on the iOS app market overall.

-China’s population in total is 4x the US, and the population with internet access in China is twice the number of the US.
+China’s population in total is 4x the US, and the population with internet access in China is three times the number of the US.
 The potential in China is huge.

 Read more about the Chinese game market.

-Brazil has the second highest ranking in terms of revenue of the Latin American countries.
+Brazil has the second highest ranking in terms of game revenue of the Latin American countries.

-Brazil is, after the US, the second largest country when it comes to Google play downloads.
+Brazil is, after India and the US, the 3rd largest country when it comes to mobile downloads.

 Read more about Brazil HERE.